-1. Camps with a weak connection to congregations/denominations and a low faith emphasis.
+1. Nominally Christian Camps: camps with a weak connection to congregations/denominations and a low faith emphasis.
 Only 7% of camps fall into this category.
 They look very different from other Mainline camps and probably resemble secular camps to a large degree.
 They still may have worship, prayers, and even Bible study, though much less frequently than other camps.
 Faith practices are compartmentalized from other aspects of camp life.

 The Christian camp, conference, or retreat experience does not stand on its own!
 It is necessarily part of a much larger ecology of faith formation.
 Denominational differences among camps are not always helpful distinctions.
-A type 3 Lutheran camp may not look Lutheran at all, though it may share many of the ministry priorities of a type 3 Episcopal camp.
+A disconnected Lutheran camp may not look Lutheran at all, though it may share many of the ministry priorities of a disconnected Episcopal camp.
 Understanding where our camps fall in terms of these 4 categories can help us understand their strengths and weaknesses.
 It can also help us make distinctions when we are talking about Christian camping ministry.
 Some clergy members, theologians, or parents level critiques at camping ministry as a whole because they are lumping all camps together.
 People base their assumptions on their experiences.
-There are clergy members who do not want to support camp and retreat ministries because they have experienced mostly type 1 or type 3 camps.
+There are clergy members who do not want to support camp and retreat ministries because they have experienced mostly nominally Christian or disconnected camps.
 We can tell a more complete story of Christian camping ministry.
 We can also seek greater connections between camps and congregations.
-I firmly believe that these connections are vital to the future of both camps and congregations, and I would love to see many more of our camps shift to the Type 4 piece of the pie.
+I firmly believe that these connections are vital to the future of both camps and congregations, and I would love to see many more of our camps shift to the integrated piece of the pie.

 Where does your camp fit into the mix?